Rough at first, gets better

 - A little crowded in one or two spots but was worth it as other discers were happy to chat and help find a disc if you lost one

 - hole 9 (I think it was that one) had a very obnoxious start point that wasn't labeled tucked in the woods, lucky again there were helpful people to point us the right way

 Other Thoughts: Overall, I'm very happy with this course but other reviews that it has even more potential are absolutely correct.
 But that would just be icing on this cake, as it was a blast.

-Cons: It might be difficult to navigate at first
+Cons: -Can be difficult to navigate your first time.

 enjoyable, but bring a map

 Pros: - Good mix of trees and open fairways.

 - I always enjoy water hazards